Home » Halloween Recipes » Graveyard Brownies | Spooky Halloween Dessert!

 Repeat until all 12 mini cookies have bats attached.

-Once your bats have adhered, flip over your moon cookies and add a little dollop of melted candy coating to the back.
+Flip over your moon cookies and add a dollop of melted candy coating to the back.
 This will be the “glue” to stick your toothpicks to the cookies.

 Place a toothpick in the candy coating and press down to submerge.
 Add more melted coating if needed to make sure the toothpick really sticks.